 - If a person is already actively dying, nutrients through a feeding tube will not be absorbed and this procedure will not prolong life.

-- For some, feeding tubes may prolong life and provide precious time for families.
+- For some elderly patients, feeding tubes may prolong life and provide precious time for families.
 However, feeding tubes can sustain life beyond the time when quality of life becomes a concern.

 - It is not as difficult as it once was to stop providing feeding tubes.
 Many courts recognize that nutrition is another medical intervention and do allow discontinuation.